vipulpathak113/kubernetes-proj/Readme.md

 - Expose HTTP and HTTPS routes from outside the cluster
 - Path based routing and host based routing
 - Load Balancing and SSL Termination
-- **Types of Ingress controllers-** the Google Cloud Load Balancer, Nginx, Contour, Istio,etc.
+- **Types of Ingress controllers:** the Google Cloud Load Balancer, Nginx, Contour, Istio,etc.
 - Plugins for Ingress controllers, like the cert-manager, that can automatically provision SSL certificates for your services.

   **Advantages:**

   Ingress is the most useful if you want to expose multiple services under the same IP address, and these services all use the same L7 protocol (typically HTTP).
-You only pay for one load balancer if you are using the native GCP integration, and because Ingress is “smart” you can get a lot of features out of the box (like SSL, Auth, Routing, etc)
+You only pay for one load balancer if you are using the native GCP integration, and because Ingress is "smart" you can get a lot of features out of the box (like SSL, Auth, Routing, etc)

 - **SSL Termination:** For enabling it we have to perform various steps: